All bear photos are of animals photographed in the Alaska wild. The

 terms often get used interchangeably.
 The coastal Brown Bear definitely grows much larger, this is because of the readily available food sources such as salmon.
 Bears in Denali often spend there time grazing on plants and roots and because of this, don't tend to grow as large.

-or Chugach National Forest.
+Bear photos are from Kenai Fjords National Park, Chugach National Forest or Tongass National Forest.
 One researcher told me that Kenai Fjords may contain the highest concentration of black bears anywhere